ceramicnetwork/CIPs/CIPs/CIP-94/CIP-94.md

 ##### DID Document Metadata

 When resolving the DID document [DID Document Metadata](https://w3c.github.io/did-core/#did-document-metadata) should be provided.
-When resolving an NFT we should populate the following fields:
+When resolving an NFT the following fields MAY be populated:

 * `create` - populate using the blockchain timestamp from the block when the NFT was created
 * `updated` - populate using the blockchain timestamp from the block of the most recent owner change
-* `versionTime` - populate using the blockchain timestamp from the block of the most recent owner change
-* `versionId` - integer, should equal the number of owners starting at 0

 Note that the regular ERC721 api doesn't provide any way to query this data.
-An implementer is recommended to use [The Graph protocol](https://thegraph.com/) to create *subgraphs* for NFTs that are supported.
+An implementer is MAY to use [The Graph protocol](https://thegraph.com/) to create *subgraphs* for NFTs that are supported.
 Same thing should apply to NFT systems on other blockchains as well.

-#### Resolving using the `versionId`/`versionTime` parameter
+#### Resolving using the `versionTime` parameter

-When the `versionId`/`versionTime` query parameter is given as a DID is resolved it means that we should try to resolve a specific version of the DID document.
-The resolution process requires the use of the *subgraph* explained in the paragraph above.
-From it retrieve the owner of the NFT at the given version.
+When the `versionTime` query parameter is given as a DID is resolved it means that we should try to resolve a specific version of the DID document.
+The resolution process requires the use of the [ethereum blocks subgraph](https://thegraph.com/explorer/subgraph/yyong1010/ethereumblocks) which allows looking up the block height from a timestamp.
+From it retrieve the owner of the NFT at the given block height.
 Once the owner is known the `caip10-link` can be looked up.
 Once this document is loaded go though the commits (use *AnchorCommits*) to find the state of the document at the time of the resolved version of the NFT DID, to retrieve the controller DID.

 ##### DID Document Metadata
+The following metadata properties MAY be populated (if possible).

 * `create` - populate using the blockchain timestamp from the block when the NFT was created
 * `updated` - populate using the blockchain timestamp from the block when the given versions owner became owner
-* `versionTime` - populate using the blockchain timestamp from the block when the given versions owner became owner
 * `versionId` - integer, should equal the number of owners until the looked up version starting at 0
 * `nextUpdate` - populate using the blockchain timestamp from the block when the next owner became owner
-* `nextVersionId` - integer, `versionId` + 1

 ### Update